eclipse-edc/MinimumViableDataspace/README.md

 - 1044 on the connector runtime
 - 1045 on the identity hub runtime

+Note that both application data and IdentityHub data gets seeded automatically with a [Kubernetes Job](./deployment/modules/connector/seed.tf), so there is nothing to do.
+If for some reason you need to re-seed the data, e.g. after a connector pod crashes, you can use the  `seed-k8s.sh`.

 ## Running the demo (inside IntelliJ)

 There are 5 run configurations for IntelliJ in the `.run/` folder.
 One each for Bob's and Alice's connector runtimes and